DeLuks2006/Pipedream/README.md

 # Pipedream
 Weird Hallucinating Loader

-should base of smelly_vx's feverdream and also **MAYBE** (idk if it would be bad) use pipes and have 2 processes map one executable in memory
+should base of smelly_vx's feverdream

+and also **MAYBE** (idk if it would be bad) use pipes and have 2 processes map one executable in memory

-should be position independent, which also means CRT
+should be kinda position independent, which also means CRT

 RECURSIVE REFLECTIVE LOADERRR